Date Updated: July 2022

 - In both of the instances mentioned above, a court will only grant an EAO if it is satisfied that such an order will be just and equitable and that the amount is appropriate.
 This means that an EAO cannot be granted by a clerk of the court.

-- The EAO will be served on the employer and the employer:
+- The EAO will be served on the employer, after which the employer:

 - must treat the EAO as if it is a judgment against itself;